intranda/goobi-plugin-import-sisis-sunrise-file/plugin/README.md

 specifies the path to a JSON file that stores the same mapping in reverse.
 So for each volume ID belonging to a WMD, the ID of the parent is mapped.

 The element `"listIDs"`
 specifies the path to a text file containing a list fo Ids.
-If this is specified, then only datasets with these ids will be imported from the MAB file.
+If this is specified, then only datasets with these ids will be imported from the sisis file.

 ## Mode of operation

-The working method is as follows: To use the import, the mass import area must be opened in the process templates and the `intranda_import_mab_file` must be selected in the File upload import tab.
+The working method is as follows: To use the import, the mass import area must be opened in the process templates and the `intranda_import_sisis_sunrise_file` must be selected in the File upload import tab.
 A MAB file can then be uploaded and imported.

 ### Import